Find what you are looking for...

 Poikiloderma of Civatte

-Sunlight gives warmth and life, but over time, it can also leave behind lasting imprints on our skin.
+Sunlight brings warmth and life, but over time, it can also leave lasting imprints on our skin.
 One such imprint is Poikiloderma of Civatte – a visible blend of redness, pigmentation, and delicate blood vessels that most often appears on the sides of the neck and chest.
 Though harmless, its reticulated reddish-brown pattern can be distressing, often linked to years of sun exposure, hormonal changes, and even the fragrances we apply to our skin.
-At Skin Renewal, we understand that while Poikiloderma is benign, it impacts confidence.
-With today’s advanced medical aesthetics, it is possible to restore a clearer, more even complexion and protect your skin for years to come.
+At Skin Renewal, we understand that, while Poikiloderma is benign, it can impact confidence.
+With today’s advanced medical aesthetics, you can restore a clearer, more even complexion and protect your skin for years to come.

 Struggling with crepey neck skin?
 Watch this!